-For seven years running, I have taken advantage of the Thanksgiving Holiday to give out my awards for Turkey of the Year and Golden Drumsticks.
+For eight years running, I have taken advantage of the Thanksgiving Holiday to give out my awards for Turkey of the Year and Golden Drumsticks.
 The latter are for those who exemplify the best traits in our public sphere.
 The former are for those who exemplify silliness and stupidity.
 I rarely give them out to someone who is evil; they are reserved for those who regularly make me shake my head and wonder what they’re thinking.
 It’s a sort of “thank you” for making blogging easier.

 We’ll start with the Turkeys of the Year.
 For reference, the past winners are: